Gear Review: MSR (Mountain Safety Research) Stake Hammer by Josh Davis

 Cons: This is where I deducted from my value score above.
 It is only good for one thing, handling your tent stakes.
 Ideally everything in my pack serves multiple uses.

-Love it or leave it (open to new wording here): Hands down love it and in almost any scenario it will be making its way into my pack.
+Love it or leave it: Hands down love it and in almost any scenario it will be making its way into my pack.